pw384/pw384.github.io/index.md

 ---

 ## Contact

-* **Email:**  pw384 [AT] hotmail [DOT] com
+**Email:** `pw384[AT]hotmail[DOT]com` OR `jiaheng.wang[AT]ed[DOT]ac[DOT]uk`

 ## About Me

 I am a (former) student at Peking University, majoring in computer science.
-I was doing research under the supervision of [Xiaoming Sun](http://theory.ict.ac.cn/en/) at Institute of Computing Technology, Chinese Academy of Sciences, for my third and fourth year during undergraduate study.
+I was doing research under the supervision of [Xiaoming Sun](http://theory.ict.ac.cn/en/) at Institute of Computing Technology, CAS, for my third and fourth year during undergraduate study.
 I spent an unforgettable summer at University of Edinburgh under supervision of [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/), and I am inspired by him a lot.
-Currently, I am working with [Pinyan Lu](http://itcs.shufe.edu.cn/pinyan), [Chihao Zhang](http://chihaozhang.com/), etc., studying about approximate counting.
+Currently, I am working with [Pinyan Lu](http://itcs.shufe.edu.cn/pinyan), [Chihao Zhang](http://chihaozhang.com/), etc., at [ITCS@SHUFE](http://itcs.shufe.edu.cn/), studying about approximate counting.

 My research interest lies in several topics in theoretical computer science.
 To be more precise, I enjoy problems with inspiring combinatorial structures.
 That includes, randomness in computation, sampling and counting, Boolean functions, and graph theory.